The State of Mental Health in Schools

 Consider Hiring a Mental Health Company That Specializes in School-Based Mental Health like Care Plus NJ

-Of additional concern, 76 percent reported that faculty and staff members had voiced worries about depression, anxiety, and trauma in their student body since the COVID-19 pandemic began.
+Of additional concern, 76 percent reported that faculty and staff members had voiced worries about depression, anxiety, and severe psychological distress in their student body since the COVID-19 pandemic began.

-With the high pressure of demands already weighing on school-based mental health service providers, contracting a mental health company specializing in emotional support for students may be a good solution.
+With the high pressure of demands already weighing on school-based behavioral health service providers, contracting a behavioral health company specializing in emotional support for students may be a good solution.

 Schools can access comprehensive mental and behavioral health services from these companies to strengthen their support systems and better meet the needs of students, including evaluations and referrals, training for staff and faculty on relevant issues, and crisis intervention protocols tailored to each institution’s unique environment.